Our primary goal is the ongoing care and well being of any of our rescues.

 As a modest network of knowledgeable and dedicated volunteers spread throughout the province who manage this rescue group, our primary focus is the long term welfare of the Danes entrusted to us.
 Based on our experience with Great Danes, various policies have been formulated to ensure potential applicants are aware of the breed-specific needs of Great Danes.
 These may eliminate eligibility for some applicants and our reasons for these policies are shown as a courtesy to potential adopters to save wasting your time.
 Compliance with these plays a major part in our decision about where we locate a Dane.

 Our recommendation for this is a maximum of 4 hours for any given period.
-Even this is stretching the time limit in the event a medical condition as in 1) arises, but we have compromised with this for the sake of reality.
+Even this is stretching the time limit in the event a medical condition such as Bloat arises, but we have compromised with this for the sake of reality.

 We are frequently asked why this policy is in place since most adopters work regular shifts but there are various options, some of which are listed below, available to overcome a Dane being left alone for lengthy periods;